- Home

 - platelets – help blood to clot and prevent bruising.

-Because the new blood cells are rapidly dividing, they can be damaged by chemotherapy, and the number of blood cells (your blood count) will be reduced.
-Low numbers of blood cells may cause anaemia, infections or bleeding problems.
+New blood cells are constantly being made in the bone marrow.
+These rapidly dividing cells can be damaged by chemotherapy, and the number of blood cells (your blood count) will be reduced.
+Low numbers of blood cells may cause anaemia or bleeding problems, and increase the risk of infections.

 Having blood tests

-You will have blood tests at the beginning of treatment and before each chemotherapy cycle to check that your blood count is adequate before you have chemotherapy.
+You will have blood tests when you start treatment and before each chemotherapy cycle to check that your blood count is adequate before you have chemotherapy.
 If your blood count has not recovered, your doctor may delay treatment.

 View the Cancer Council NSW editorial policy.